invasionofsmallcubes/crypto-monitor/README.md

-*Writing a Telegram BOT and nodejs*
+*Writing lots of stuff with nodejs for a Raspberry*

 Stuff to be done: